 - Proximity to two schools and the need to reduce impact on local area

 - The main was located under a footpath

-- Proximity of the main to the root system of a large Moreton Bay Fig tree
+- Proximity of the main to the root system of a large Moreton Bay fig tree

-- Working close to main roads
+- Work was to be carried out close to main roads